Erebot/Erebot/docs/src/Buildslaves.rst

     By providing a buildslave, you agree that you understand and accept all of the risks mentionned above and that you are sole responsible for ensuring the security of your machine.
-If you don't, please **do not** submit a request to be registered as a buildslave.
+If you disagree with that, please **do not** submit a request to be registered as a buildslave.

 We already host one buildslave and a few virtual machines that each come with their own buildslave.
 At the time of this writing, Erebot is therefore tested